nicongamu/Gpt3-sexbot-discord/README.md

 GPT has the ability to generate text responses on a wide range of topics.
 However, due to the nature of the content that it can generate, it may not be appropriate for **minors**.

-## Dont wanna pay for a OpenAi key ? thats alright this this invite
+## Dont wanna pay for a OpenAi key ?
+Thats alright use this this invite

 https://discord.com/api/oauth2/authorize?client_id=1102930949022416966&permissions=8&scope=bot